-In 1998, it was estimated that approximately 2,400 children participating in the Head Start program in metro Atlanta were enrolled in unlicensed facilities, many of which were in deplorable condition.
-Early Learning Property Management (ELPM) was incorporated in 1999 as a 501(c)3 to address these issues and be a force in upgrading the educational achievement, health standards and quality of life for young children and their families.
-During its first 5 years, ELPM, in partnership with Smart Start Georgia (GELI in 1998), helped to re-align the Fulton County Head Start program by joining forces with the philanthropic community to quickly raise the necessary capital to renovate or build quality early learning centers to serve the facility needs of Head Start and other Non-Profit programs.
+In 1998, a group of concerned citizens in Atlanta observed that more than 1,000 children in Fulton County were not being served by the Head Start program simply because space didn’t exist, and those being served were placed in centers that didn’t meet basic licensing requirements, many of which were in terrible condition.
+These concerned citizens decided action needed to be taken and that the private sector would play a major role.
+From this concern, Early Learning Property Management (ELPM) was launched and incorporated in 1999 as a 501c3 to help address facility issues.
+During its first 5 years, ELPM helped to re-align the Fulton County Head Start program by joining forces with the philanthropic community to quickly raise the necessary capital to renovate or build quality early learning centers to serve the facility needs of Head Start and other non-profit early care programs.

-ELPM works with pre-qualified, proven 501(c)3 non-profit early care providers to evaluate their existing programs and explore available options to expand program services.
-Once a strategic plan is in place, ELPM implements a fundraising strategy, raises the capital funds for each project, and offers affordable long-term leases at below-market rates.
+Through the ELPM model, ELPM works with pre-qualified, proven 501(c)3 non-profit early care providers to evaluate their existing programs and explore available options to expand program services.
+Once a strategic plan is in place, ELPM implements a fund raising strategy, raises the capital funds for each project, and offers affordable long-term leases at below-market rates.
 Each center is operated by experienced, high-quality providers with proven, sustainable track records and steady income streams.
-Under the leasing terms, ELPM utilizes the rent proceeds to re-invest back into the facilities by providing the on-going maintenance services and capital projections/repairs, which allow the providers to concentrate its efforts on the development of the children rather than dealing with facility issues or raising additional funds, which would be very challenging.
+Under the leasing terms, ELPM utilizes the rent proceeds to re-invest back into the facilities by providing the on-going maintenance and capital repairs, which allow the providers to concentrate its efforts on the development of the children rather than dealing with facility issues or raising additional funds, which would be very challenging.

 ELPM has helped to build strong collaborations in the early learning arena and helped to bridge the achievement gap that starts before kindergarten.
-With the support and commitment of dedicated funding partners, ELPM has successfully implemented its mission to address the issue of available, accessible quality education facilities, and make a difference in the lives of thousands of young children, their families
+With the support and commitment of dedicated funding partners, ELPM has successfully implemented its mission to address the issue of available, accessible quality education facilities and make a difference in the lives of thousands of young children, families and communities.
+All children, including children with disabilities or other special needs, deserve access to quality early learning facilities and programs.